 Three Continent Merger to Bring the Next Generation of Insect Control to the Global Marketplace

-Riverside, Calif. — ISCA Global, Inc. has been formed through the merger of ISCA Technologies, Inc. (U.S.), ISCA Tecnologias, Ltda.
+Riverside, Calif. — ISCA Inc. will be formed through the merger of ISCA Technologies, Inc. (U.S.), ISCA Tecnologias, Ltda.
 (Brazil) and ATGC Biotech (India) to capitalize on 25 years of deep research and development of environmentally safe insect control products that will play a critical role in making global agriculture sustainable.

 Based in Riverside, Calif., ISCA Technologies has spent over 20 years developing, testing and marketing formulations and application methods so that farmers of row crops (e.g. corn, soy, cotton) and specialty crops (e.g. fruits) are able to reduce or eliminate the need for repeated insecticide applications.
 Innovative formulations and application methods have resulted in products suitable for rainy and desert climates.
 From hand application on some of the smallest farms in the world (India) to aircraft application on some of the largest farms in the world (Brazil), ISCA products are providing crop protection in 30 countries across all geographies and climates.
 The versatility of formulations coupled with efforts to reduce manufacturing costs has made these new generation insect control products ready for mass adoption.